|

 from wandering eyes and insightful rhetoric,

-yet the shadow cats are but a wan reflection
+yet the shadow cats are but

 of a skinny man and a skinny shadow.